 - Every policy form I ever did, about 40.0 (advanced college degree).

-My typical blog entry seems to center around scores near 60, which aims at 11th-12th grade, and the first few chapters of the book I’m working only hits 63, so perhaps I need to get to work making my writing easier to read.
+My typical blog entry seems to center around scores near 60, which aims at 11th-12th grade, and the first few chapters of How Much Extra Does No Cheese Cost only hit 63, so perhaps I need to get to work making my writing easier to read.
 Perhaps because of today’s topic, this column scored over 71, a definite improvement.
 I’m not the only one worrying about words; here are the Monkees: